Nantiee/mon-savon-local/README.md

 So the philosophy is why write CSS with a preprocessor while you can do pretty much the same with regular CSS ?

-### 🎨 Style-dictionnary
+### 🎨 Style-dictionary
-Style-dictionnary is a tool that allows you to generate CSS custom properties (CSS vars) from design tokens.
+Style-dictionary is a tool that allows you to generate CSS custom properties (CSS vars) from design tokens.

-In a perfect world design token would be generated themself from the designer then we would have to import the file and generate our properties from it.
+In a perfect world design token would be generated from the designer themselves then we would have to import the file and generate our properties from it.

 So if you need to update your variables:
 1. Go into `src/assets/styles/tokens`